mashraf94/lane-lines-project1/writeup_report.md

 The pipeline proposed might have several shortcomings:
   1. Inaccuracy under certain conditions
       i.
 Extremely high or low lighting.
-    b.
+      ii.
 Shadows
-    c.
-Different cameras, and captured portions of the car (eg:. the hood)
+      iii.
+Different cameras, and captured portions of the car (eg:. the hood) iv.
-    d.
 Urban Traffic with really close pedestrians or other vehichles.
       All these conditions would cause a great distortion in the pipeline's algorithm since it detects the lines available in a specified infront of the car, and it might be sensitive.
   2.

 One potential shortcoming would be what would happen when ...